Marriage And Family Therapist Resume Example

 If you work in schools, clinics, or addiction services, each setting values different skills.
 I’ll show you resume examples for each job type, so you can tailor yours.

-If you want a real shot at landing mental health therapist roles, your resume needs to stand out.
+If you want a real shot at landing mental health therapist roles, make sure your application includes a cover letter so your resume stands out.
 I focus on skills, certifications, and quantifiable results from previous roles.

 Highlight state licensure, clinical experience, and therapy methods you use.
 Employers look for at least 2-3 years of supervised clinical work, so show that clearly.